Kwessler93/sqlalchemy-challenge/README.md

 ![alt text](Images/prcp_bar.png)

-I then ran the summary statistics for the precipitation data to get the follow results:
+I then ran the summary statistics for the precipitation data to get the following results:

 ![alt text](Images/prcp_stats.png)

-I then started to exposure the station data provided in the hawaii.sqlite file.
+I then started to explore the station data provided in the hawaii.sqlite file.
 First I ran a query to see which stations were the most active by counting how many measurements there were for each station, then sorting them in descending order to see which station was the most active.
 The following are the results:

 ![alt text](Images/active_stations.png)